 A stray dog is a dog that is in a public place or a place it should not be without its owner.
-North Hertfordshire District Council has a duty to deal with stray dogs.
-The police have responsibility for dangerous dogs, which could be defined as a dog attacking another dog or other animal, or person.
+We have a duty to deal with stray dogs.

 What to do if you find a stray dog